 Take Your Time and Have Fun!

 Most importantly, take your time playing Final Fantasy XIV.
 This is an incredibly huge game and there are so many different routes you can take to make the most of it: sink your time into the main story quest, finish your daily challenge and hunting logs, level one of the many different classes, or join a Free Company and make some friends!
 It’s all up to you!
-And even if you do purchase the newest expansion (Shadowbringers) and catch up on the main story content, there is plenty of end game content such as savage raids to keep you occupied until the next expansion.
+And even if you do purchase the newest expansion (Endwalker) and catch up on the main story content, there is plenty of end game content such as savage raids to keep you occupied until the next expansion.

 I really love this game and I hope you will too!
 I play on the Primal data center and I am on the Hyperion server.
-My character’s name is Madame Moonie and I stream Final Fantasy XIV savage content every Friday and Sunday!
+My character’s name is Miss Moonie and I stream Final Fantasy XIV savage content every Friday and Sunday!
 I love helping new players and answering questions, so if you have time feel free to drop by my Twitch channel and hang out.
 I also stream Final Fantasy XIV and other games throughout the week.